 The Wave Serpent- perhaps the most consistently-strong part of any codex, after the Hive Tyrant.
 Edition after edition, it keeps on keepin’ on.
-Click to read more, or check out the Tactics Corner for more reviews and strategies.
+Click to read the CA2018 version of the article, or check out the Tactics Corner for more reviews and strategies.

 The Wave Serpent was not originally part of the Craftworlds arsenal- in early editions of the game, it was completely absent, and made its first appearances through a Forge World model, as well as the Epic Armageddon standalone game.
 Since then, however, it has become a mainstay, providing fragile Eldar troops with the protection they need to get in close and do their bloody work.